Getting Started with Honeycomb

 Import CSS assets

-Import Tailwind and Honeycomb in your main CSS file that PostCSS will process:
+Import Tailwind and Honeycomb in your main CSS file that PostCSS will process.

-@import "./node_modules/@schoolstatus/honeycomb/src/base.css";
+@import "./node_modules/@schoolstatus/honeycomb/src/publish/core.css";

 Import JS and font assets